 The New Polar Times is an upcoming independent publication created by and for those interested in the history of the "Heroic Age" of polar exploration, both Arctic and Antarctic.
 Inspired by the South Polar Times – the newspaper of both of Robert Falcon Scott's Antarctic expeditions, edited by Ernest Shackleton and Apsley Cherry-Garrard respectively – the New Polar Times will take the form of an interdisciplinary literary & arts zine showcasing the talents, interests, and original projects of a new generation of polar enthusiasts.
 The final product will take the form of a physical book – although a digital version will also be available.

-For our first round of submissions, we are looking for proposals (works don’t need to be finished or even started at this stage) for works of the following types:
+For our second round of applications, we are looking for submissions of the following types:

 ✦ Drawing/illustration (digital or physical)